41

 As I listened to this again for the first time in a long time, I kept thinking - it would be so cool if they just focused on doing instrumentals - for 2 reasons:

 1) The aforementioned annoying voice of Geddy Lee.
 He is much better on the songs (or parts of songs) where he isn't shrieking.
-I've seen some people make comparisons to Robert Plant's voice but, I don't know what it is, but I think Robert Plant's voice is awesome while Geddy Lee is incredibly grating.
+I've seen some people make comparisons to Robert Plant's voice and - I don't know what it is exactly - but I think Robert Plant's voice is awesome while Geddy Lee is incredibly grating.
 I guess we all have different ears.

 AND